 Perhaps, equipping the timekeeper with a solid case-back would make it not only less expensive, but also more refined.

 On further consideration, I would add that, if that’s your first mechanical watch with a “Swiss Made” movement inside, you should take into account that ETA earned its reputation thanks to “real” Swiss brands that used to thoroughly inspect each blank caliber sent to them from ETA factories, carefully thinning out the flock throwing away sub-standard parts and replacing them with those designed to their higher specs (Ulysse Nardin and Breitling do that to this day with their outsourced mechanisms).
 Smaller brands, however, usually simply make sure that the movements actually work, put them in cases in mail them to you hoping that the mechanisms will keep good time while the warranty lasts.

-If they don’t, they will simply replace the watch, but that usually a sort of hassle that not every first buyer of a luxury (and at $1000 USD it is a luxury) watch is ready for.
+If they don’t, they will simply replace the watch, but that is usually a sort of hassle that not every first buyer of a luxury (and at $1000 USD it is a luxury) watch is ready for.
 Honestly, I don’t know about Deep Blue’s quality control process, I am just telling you that in this price range you always have to hope for the best.
-It’s not the well-advertised brand name on the dial that allows brands like Omega, IWC and Rolex to be offered with higher four- (and often higher five-figure) tags and still sold by tens of thousands pieces per year.
+It’s not the well-advertised brand name on the dial that allows brands like Omega, IWC, and Rolex to be offered with higher four- (and often higher five-figure) tags and still sold by tens of thousands of pieces per year.
 I mean, just be prepared.